sinapradip/react/README.md

 JSX = JavaScript XML

-Babel is a Javascript Compiler that powers JSX file by converting next generation javascript code to browser-compatible JavaScript code.
+Babel is a JavaScript Compiler that powers JSX file by converting next generation JavaScript code to browser-compatible JavaScript code.

 Challenge 1